 Quick Start

-Step 1: Build a SaaS application
+Step 1: Create a solution

-1. Create a SaaS application
+Create a solution

 1. Log in to the Tuya Developer Platform.